 - (f) Rule 14a-8.
-This Section 1.11 shall not apply to a proposal proposed to be made by a stockholder if the stockholder has notified the Corporation of the stockholder's intention to present the proposal at an annual or special meeting only pursuant to and in compliance with Rule 14a-8 under the Exchange Act and such proposal has been included in a proxy statement that has been prepared by the Corporation to solicit proxies for such meeting. - Rule 14a-19.
+This Section 1.11 shall not apply to a proposal proposed to be made by a stockholder if the stockholder has notified the Corporation of the stockholder's intention to present the proposal at an annual or special meeting only pursuant to and in compliance with Rule 14a-8 under the Exchange Act and such proposal has been included in a proxy statement that has been prepared by the Corporation to solicit proxies for such meeting. - (g) Rule 14a-19.
 Notwithstanding the foregoing provisions of this Section 1.11, unless otherwise required by law, (i) no Proposing Stockholder shall solicit proxies in support of Director nominees other than the Corporation's nominees unless such Proposing Stockholder has complied with Rule 14a-19 under the Exchange Act in connection with the solicitation of such proxies, including, without limitation, the provision to the Corporation of notices required thereunder in a timely manner and (ii) if any Proposing Stockholder (1) provides notice pursuant to Rule 14a-19(a)(1) and (b) under the Exchange Act and (2) subsequently (A) notifies the Corporation that such stockholder no longer intends to solicit proxies in support of Director nominees other than the Corporation's Director nominees in accordance with Rule 14a-19 or (B) fails to comply with the requirements of Rule 14a-19, then the Proposing Stockholder's nominations shall be deemed null and void and the Corporation shall disregard any proxies or votes solicited for any nominee proposed by the Proposing Stockholder.
-Upon request by the Corporation, if any Proposing Stockholder provides notice pursuant to Rule 14a-19(a)(1) and (b) under the Exchange Act, such Proposing Stockholder shall deliver to the Corporation, no later than five business days prior to the applicable meeting, reasonable evidence that it has met the requirements of Rule 14a-19 under the Exchange Act.
+Upon request by the Corporation, if any Proposing Stockholder shall deliver to the Corporation, no later than five business days prior to the applicable meeting, reasonable evidence that it has met the requirements of Rule 14a-19 under the Exchange Act.